 Do not use the Change Fund to resolve overages and/or shortages in the cash sales or money received.

-Deposit overages with the USFSCO Cashier Office.
-The custodian repays shortages or they are taken from the unit's operating funds.
+Deposit overages with the University Bursar Cashier Office.
+The custodian repays shortages, or replacement funds are taken from the unit's operating fund(s).
 For more information, consult What to do if...

-Print a copy for your records or save to your document/desktop by using the explore tool option in the upper right corner of the screen.
+Print a copy for your records or save to your desktop by using the explore tool option in the upper right corner of the screen.
 You can 'File', 'Save As', or 'Print' using this tool.

 Forms Used in this Procedure